 If invited for an interview, when will candidates be notified?

-Highly competitive candidates will be notified via U.S. mail starting in August 2013 until November 2013.
-Personal interviews are conducted from mid-September 2013 through early December 2013.
+Highly competitive candidates will be notified via U.S. mail starting in June until September.
+Personal interviews are conducted from summer through October.
 PASS interviews are conducted only on Tuesday.
 There is no bench exam.

 When will candidates be notified of acceptance?

-Admissions decisions will begin on a rolling basis starting late October until the class is full.
-A class size of approximately 25-30 is anticipated for the class entering 2014.
+Admissions decisions will begin on a rolling basis starting late summer until the class is full.
+A class size of approximately 25-30 is anticipated for the class entering 2015.